Chinese directors master Nordic noir, shoot-'em-up Western

 The dialogue is appropriately laconic, too.

-“This is no way to get sober,” a colleague tells Zhang Zili, who loses his detective badge after a shootout in a beauty parlor but keeps hunting doggedly for the killer.
+“This is no way to get sober,” a colleague tells Zhang Zili, who loses his detective badge after a shootout in a beauty parlour but keeps hunting doggedly for the killer.

 “Who says I want to get sober?” replies Zhang, played by Liao Fan who said he drank and put on weight for the role.